renesugar/k_elda_archive/docs/_GettingStarted.md

 ```

 The daemon is a long running process that periodically prints some log messages.
-Leave this running, and use a new terminal window to run the blueprint:
+Leave this running.
+In another terminal window, navigate to the `nginx`
+directory and run the blueprint:

 ```console
 $ quilt run ./main.js
 ```

-This command tells the daemon to launch the machines and containers described in
+This command tells the daemon to launch the containers described in `main.js`
-`main.js`.
-It will return immediately, because the `daemon` process does the
+on your `default` base infrastructure.
+It will return immediately, because the
-heavy lifting.
+`daemon` process does the heavy lifting.

 It takes a few minutes from you `quilt run` until the VMs and application are
 fully up and running.
 To see how things are progressing, use Quilt's `show`